COVID-19 Testing Info

-How will activities and events happen this fall?
+How will activities and events happen this spring?

 The Student Activities, Involvement and Leadership (SAIL) Office offers virtual/online events and activities and some in-person offerings for students who are approved to live on campus that adheres to social distancing requirements.
 Pleaase contact SAIL for more information.

 Classes will be offered virtually.

 We will not offer traditional intramural programming but will offer individual activities (ex. frisbee golf, golf pitching contests, corn hole, etc.)

 Will there be Open Gym time?